MENU

 Summer 2026 intensive courses announced

 Registration for next summer’s glassblowing courses is now open!
 On the week-long intensive courses, experienced glassmakers from around the world will challenge you to push the boundaries of creativity and technique.
-The Early Bird offer is valid until the end of February 2026.

 EXHIBITIONS